donalffons/opencascade.js/doc/README.md

 # Progress indicators and cancelling of long-running processes (user break)

+Have a look at [progressIndicator.test.ts](/test/progressIndicator.test.ts) for a working example.

 OpenCascade offers support for progress indicators and user breaks via the `Message_ProgressIndicator` base class.
-Specialized objects of this base class can be used in calls to certain methods (e.g. `STEPCAFControl_Reader::Transfer`) to report of a long-running operation or to cancel it.
-Since OpenCascade requires the user to derive a custom class based on `Message_ProgressIndicator` (called `MyProgressIndicator` from here), using those features in OpenCascade.js currently requires creating a custom build.
-They also require the use of a `SharedArrayBuffer`, which requires certain assets to be served with additional headers and security considerations.
+Specializations of this base class can be used in calls to certain methods (e.g. `BRepAlgoAPI_Fuse::BRepAlgoAPI_Fuse`) to report the progress of a long-running operation or to cancel it.
+Since OpenCascade requires the user to derive a custom class based on `Message_ProgressIndicator` (called `MyProgressIndicator` from here) which isn't currently supported by OpenCascade.js, using those features in OpenCascade.js requires creating a custom build.

-## How does it work?

-Using either of those features requires at least two threads, i.e. workers: The "OpenCascade thread" (which performs the long-running task) and a "Supervisor thread" (which will most likely be the main thread - it is responsible for reporting the progress and cancellation of the long-running task).
-When instantiating OpenCascade.js, the WebAssembly memory must be created in "shared" mode, which ceates a `SharedArrayBuffer`, which both threads can access and then use to exchange information.

-**Progress:** `MyProgressIndicator` implements the `Show` function, which is called periodically by OpenCascade and can be used to extract information about the current state of the progress.
-This information is written to a fixed address in the `SharedArrayBuffer`, from where it can be periodically polled by the "Supervisor thread".

-**User Break:** `MyProgressIndicator` implements the `UserBreak` function, which is called periodically by OpenCascade and should return `true` if a cancellation of the long-running process is requested or `false` otherwise.
-This flag is read from a fixed address in the `SharedArrayBuffer`, which allows the "Supervisor thread" to request a cancellation by simple changing the value.

-TODO: I have only tested with the multi-threaded version of the OpenCascade.js (which currently requires re-building the Docker image from scratch with some small modifications).
-There is a chance that this also works with the single-threaded version of OpenCascade.js, but that hasn't been tested yet.
+When deriving your specialized `MyProgressIndicator` class, you have to override 1 - 3 methods.

+**Show:** This method must be overriden, as it is a purely virtual method.
+It is called by OpenCascade internally, whenever there is an update to the value of the progress of the current operation.

+**UserBreak:** This method can be overriden if required.
+It returns a boolean value, indicating if a long-running process should be cancelled.
+By default, it returns `false`.

+**Reset:** This method can be overriden if required.
+It is called when a new long-running process is started.

 ## Step 1: Pull the latest Docker image